|

 A:

-Research has shown that a combination of counseling and medication is
+Research has shown that a combination of counseling and

-more effective than medication alone in helping a person deal with
+more effective than medication alone in helping a person

 depression.